Wild turkey poult sighting

 Outdoorsguy

-10 thoughts on “Wild turkey poult sighting”
+10 Replies to “Wild turkey poult sighting”

 1. Hey Jeff Last Monday they cut the field beside my house just a strip around the out side of it , my wife was doing the dishes looking out the window and she said there were two hens walking with about 25 little ones and only 5feet away from the fence , it would have been nice to see myself . my wife said they did that because i was at work and the season is not open .